Downtown East, Minneapolis

 Downtown East is an official neighborhood in Minneapolis, Minnesota, United States.
-Within Downtown East is the Mill District, which contains former industrial buildings left over from the days when Minneapolis was the flour milling capital of the world.
-Many of these old mills and factories are being converted to housing, bringing a residential population to a neighborhood that beforehand didn't have many residents.
-Because of this, the Mill District in Downtown East is one of the fastest growing areas of the city.
+It is in Ward 3, currently represented by council member Michael Rainville.

 Its boundaries are the Mississippi River to the north, Interstate 35W to the east, 5th Street South to the south, and Portland Avenue to the west.
 It is bounded by the Downtown West, Elliot Park, and Cedar-Riverside neighborhoods.
 The Marcy-Holmes neighborhood is on the other side of the river, but there is no direct automobile connection between the two neighborhoods.
 There is a pedestrian and bicycle connection via the Stone Arch Bridge.

-Downtown East was home to the Hubert H. Humphrey Metrodome, where the Minnesota Twins (MLB baseball), Minnesota Vikings (NFL football), and Minnesota Gophers (NCAA University of Minnesota football) have all played home games.
-As of 2009, the Minnesota Golden Gophers moved into the new TCF Bank Stadium on the University of Minnesota Campus.
-Additionally, the Minnesota Twins moved into new Target Field at the start of the 2010 season.
-In 2016, U.S. Bank Stadium opened on the Metrodome's former site.
+Within Downtown East is the Mill District, which contains former industrial buildings left over from the days when Minneapolis was the flour milling capital of the world.
+Many of these old mills and factories are being converted to housing, bringing a residential population to a neighborhood that beforehand didn't have many residents.
+Because of this, the Mill District in Downtown East is one of the fastest growing areas of the city.